-OFT 240 Desktop Publishing/Graphic Presentations
+OFT 240 Desktop Publishing

-This course focuses on the use of current desktop publishing and presentation software.
-Students learn how to enhance the visual appeal of documents and electronic slides with variable design layouts, techniques and principles.
-Three lecture hours per week.
-Prerequisite: OFT 155 or permission of the department head.
+This course focuses on the use of current desktop publishing software.
+Students learn how to design and produce high-quality color publications, such as newsletters, brochures, fliers, logos, signs, cards and business forms that combine text, graphics, Web pages and forms, illustrations and photographs.
+Publications are saved as Web pages or complete Web sites.
+Hours: 39 lecture.
+Prerequisite: OFT 104 or permission of the department head.
 Laboratory fee: \$15.
-Usually offered in the fall.
+Usually offered in the spring.